yii-tools/forms/docs/field/hint.md

 ## Class

-The following code show hint with attribute `HTML class`.
+The following code shows how to create a field with hint class.

 ```php
 <?php